 You can also check Regus.
 Their serviced offices have everything taken care of, from the furniture to the high-speed WiFi, and with flexible terms allowing you to rent office space from an hour to years, so you can focus on driving your business forward.
 They offer furnished private offices with high-quality furniture and services included, private office spaces tailored to your business and also renting spaces per hour.
 The prices of the custom offices start at 272 USD.

 Best Places to Live in Abidjan

-Abidjan is divided into two parts: North and South which is separated by the Lagune Ebrie and connected with 3 bridges.
+Abidjan is divided into two parts: North and South which are separated by the Lagune Ebrie and connected by 3 bridges.
 There are many safe residential areas throughout the city, although traffic can be a problem during peak hours, so it is better to choose a house near your job or your community.

 Most expatriates live in Cocody or Marcory, two of the safer districts.
-However, some traditionally working class neighborhoods such as Yopougon, Koumassi and Port-Bouet have houses that meets expatriate criteria.
+However, some traditionally working-class neighborhoods such as Yopougon, Koumassi and Port-Bouet have houses that meet expatriate criteria.

 Adjamé neighborhood is small, with security risks and sanitary problems.
 A big number of commercial activities take place here.
 It has the city’s largest market that houses a realm of shops and a bus station that feeds bus lines which travel throughout the country and neighboring countries.